.png)

 Introductory Session

-Before the first large-group session, there will be a casual welcome session in mid-October to kick off the program and allow students to get to know each other.
+Before the first large-group session, there will be a casual welcome session in October to kick off the program and allow students to get to know each other.
 Details will be sent out by your National Student Leaders.

 Tentative Small Group and Large Group Dates